How much can I borrow? It’s a question many first home buyers (FHBs) want to know, and understandably so.

 - How much the a financial institution is willing to lend

-Lenders need to know you can afford your remortgage payments, and still be able to live on your remaining income.
-But they also face restrictions around how much they can actually lend you in the first place.
+Lenders need to ensure that you can afford your remortgage payments and still maintain a reasonable standard of living with your remaining income.
+However, they also face restrictions on how much they can initially lend you.

 How much can I afford to borrow?

-Banks are required to determine affordability under the responsible lending criteria.
-But banks also assess affordability to save their own necks.
-After all, if you default on your loan, they are liable to lose money.
+Banks are required to assess affordability under responsible lending criteria, but they also do it to safeguard their interests.
+After all, if you default on your loan, they stand to lose money.